m-Vins/Exam-Web-App-I/README.md

 ## React Client Application Routes

 - Route `/`
-  - if logged in : personal home page
+  - if logged in : personal home page with the list of all the university courses and the studyplan (if any).
+Here the student can create/edit/delete the studyplan.
-  - not logged in : anonymous home page
+  - not logged in : home page with the list of all the university courses.
-- Route `/login`: Here the user can login
+- Route `/login`: Here the user can login.
+- Route `/*`: Default route.

 ## API Server

 - GET `/api/courses`

-  - Get the list of all the courses in the university.
+  - Get the list of all the university courses .
   - **Response body** contains the list of all the courses :

     ```